ddev/ddev-xhgui/README.md

 This addon is intended for debugging in a development environment.
 Profiling in a production environment is not recommend.

+It's therefore wise to add `xhgui.collector.php` and `xhgui.collector.config.php` to your `.gitignore` so it won't accidentally deploy to your production website.

 ## Getting started

 - Install the `ddev-xhgui` add-on: